Robert Tappan Morris

 Robert Tappan Morris (born November 8, 1965) is an American computer scientist and entrepreneur.
 He is best known for creating the Morris worm in 1988, considered the first computer worm on the Internet.

 Morris was prosecuted for releasing the worm, and became the first person convicted under the then-new Computer Fraud and Abuse Act (CFAA).

-He went on to cofound the online store Viaweb, one of the first web applications, and later the venture capital funding firm Y Combinator, both with Paul Graham.
+He went on to cofound the online store Viaweb, one of the first web applications, and later the venture capital funding firm Y Combinator, both with Paul Graham, Jessica Livingston and Trevor Blackwell.

 He later joined the faculty in the department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT), where he received tenure in 2006.
 He was elected to the National Academy of Engineering in 2019.

-Early life
+Early life and education

 Morris was born in 1965 to parents Robert Morris and Anne Farlow Morris.
 The senior Robert Morris was a computer scientist at Bell Labs, who helped design Multics and Unix; and later became the chief scientist at the National Computer Security Center, a division of the National Security Agency (NSA).

-Morris grew up in the Millington section of Long Hill Township, New Jersey, and graduated from Delbarton School in 1983.
+Morris grew up in the Millington section of Long Hill Township, New Jersey, attended The Peck School, and graduated from Delbarton School in 1983.

-Morris attended Harvard University, and later went on to graduate school at Cornell University.
-During his first year there, he designed a computer worm (see below) that disrupted many computers on what was then a fledgling internet.
-This led to him being indicted a year later.